humbertoragazzini/the-healthy-way/README.md

 ### The main feactures: the possibility of navigating between the following options to find quick as possible the information needed:

-A home page showing the main products category: nutrition suplements, gym tools and workout/nutrition plans.
+A home page showing the main products category: nutrition supplements, gym tools and workout/nutrition plans.
-A shop section with the posibility to sort the product by category, price, etc.
+A shop section with the possibility to sort the product by category, price, etc.
 A data base of users, products, orders and product with relations.
 The possibility to check de details of the products.
 An admin panel to edit, delete and add products.
 Full mobile device compatibility: The site will be made first thinking for mobiles.

 ### Desired functions for the future:

-Conection to a social media.
+Connection to a social media.
-Conection to a whatsapp service for contact and the posibility to sell products Implement multi-language options.
+Connection to a whatsapp service for contact and the possibility to sell products Implement multi-language options.
-The posibility to make a review about a product.
+The possibility to make a review about a product.

 ---